 Naan-Tastic Indian Grill isn’t here yet, but the anticipation level for this new Indian restaurant has never been higher.
 Located in Henrietta, Naan-Tastic is going to offer casual dining with a unique menu that is Chipotle-style.
 You order your dish and then add whatever ingredients you want to make it exceptional.
 They will feature their own version of a Taco Tuesday and offer their original Loaded Makhani Fries; exclusive to the restaurant.
 They will also be utilizing the Bottoms Up technology that fills up your beer glass from the bottom and gives you less foam.
 The restaurant was created by the owners of Thali of India and will also feature bowls and rolls with a diverse selection of meat, vegetarian, vegan, and gluten-free options.
 Naan-tastic is due to open up on February 1st, 2018.

 Brooklyn Ramen is bringing some NYC flavor to Rochester and Upstate NY with it’s authentic flavors of Japan.
 You may have thought of Ramen as simply being that food you ate in College in order to avoid asking your parents for more money.
 No longer is that true.
 Brooklyn Ramen is showing us that the dish can be done in an elegant way that appeals to vegetarians and meat eaters alike.
-Chef Michael Goode from Pittsford trained at the Brooklyn Ramen in NYC and brought his skills back to Alexander Ave to open up his restaurant.
+Chef Michael Goode from Pittsford trained at the Brooklyn Ramen in NYC and brought his skills back to Alexander Street to open up his own restaurant.
 The offerings are hearty and inexpensive and a perfect way to warm you up this Winter.
-They’re doors are open, so stop on by!
+Their doors are open, so stop on by.